aimeecodes/aimee.codes/_posts/2021-03-17-iowa-data-cleaning.md

 EC                        0.093
 {% endhighlight %}

-This doesn't bode well for my hypothesis at all - if we consider the condition scales linear, then the feature with the highest correlation to <code>Functional</code> is <code>BsmtCond</code> with a value of only 0.19.
+This doesn't bode well for my hypothesis at all - if we consider the condition scales linear, then the feature with the highest correlation to `Functional` is `BsmtCond` with a value of only 0.19.

-Another issue is that many homes have a <code>BsmtCond</code> value of 0 under the new mapping, and it is not immediately clear that if a house has a <code>BsmtCond</code> of 0, it does not have a lower quality basement than a home with a <code>BsmtCond</code> value of 1.
+Another issue is that many homes have a `BsmtCond` value of 0 under the new mapping, and it is not immediately clear that if a house has a `BsmtCond` of 0, it does not have a lower quality basement than a home with a `BsmtCond` value of 1.
 There are a lot of assumptions here, and frankly for only 2 missing values, this entire expedition may have been overkill.
-Ultimately, we will fill the two <code>NA</code> values with the mode, and fondly remember how to use <code>map</code> for the next time we need to change from a categorical variable to a numerical one.
+Ultimately, we will fill the two `NA` values with the mode, and fondly remember how to use `map` for the next time we need to change from a categorical variable to a numerical one.
 Good thing I made a deep copy to play around with instead!

 {% highlight python %}
 for ds in datasets: